 By Faye Martins

 As a yoga instructor, maybe you tire of reading about states of happiness.
-From Laughter Yoga to feel good meditations, we know that happy feelings strengthen our immune systems.
-Let’s look at methods outside and inside yoga for an optimum immune system and a quality life.
+From Laughter Yoga to feel-good meditations, we know that happy feelings strengthen our immune systems.
+Let’s look at methods outside and inside yoga for an optimum immune system and quality of life.